 17. Pay Attention to Your Mindset

-You have to go into running your business with the mindset that there’s a bunch of work and possibilities out there.
-This mindset will attract clients because you’ll be constantly seeking “out of the box” opportunities to gain work with a positive attitude.
+You have to go into running your business with the mindset that there’s a bunch of possibilities out there.
+This mindset will attract customers because you’ll be constantly seeking “out of the box” opportunities to gain work with a positive attitude.

 If you go into marketing with a scarcity mindset thinking there’s only a limited amount of work to go around and there’s tons of competition, you’ll fail every time.

-If you’re an introvert, realist, or think overly logically (meaning there’s black and white – no gray), it can be harder to free your mind to forge your own path and to creatively imagine what you can do to draw in customers.
+If you’re an introvert or think overly logically (meaning there’s black and white – no gray), it can be harder to free your mind to forge your own path and to creatively imagine what you can do to draw in customers.